Purpose

 Inclusion Criteria

-• Individuals who have at least one copy of the F508 deletion and are on ETI medications and individuals who have a different mutation and are not eligible for ETI medications - Age 21-75 years at time of consent - BMI 19-50 kg/m2 (In Asians BMI is ~ 2 points lower for comparison so it is 17-48 kg/m2) - Creatinine ≤ 1.4 mg/dl in women and ≤ 1.5 mg/dl in men - HbA1c ≤ 11% lifestyle treatment or mono/combination therapy with oral hypoglycemic agents (e.g. metformin or sulphonylurea or SGLT2i) and/or insulin. - Willing to be at a stable weight for duration of the study. - An understanding of and willingness to follow the protocol and sign the informed consent
+1. Diagnosis of Cystic Fibrosis Related Diabetes (CFRD) 2.
+Age 21-75 years at time of consent 3.
+BMI 19-50 kg/m2 (In Asians BMI is ~ 2 points lower for comparison so it is 17-48 kg/m2) 4.
+Creatinine ≤ 1.4 mg/dl in women and ≤ 1.5 mg/dl in men 5.
+HbA1c ≤ 11% lifestyle treatment or mono/combination therapy with oral hypoglycemic agents (e.g. metformin or sulphonylurea or SGLT2i) and preferably on insulin pump therapy (i.e., SAP, HCL) with or without CGM will be recruited.
+However, use of MDI (Multiple Daily Injections) of insulin, i.e., on basal-bolus insulin therapy will also be included.
+Most of our patients are on insulin therapy with very few on oral antidiabetes medications but we would like to offer them the choice of participation.
+6. Subjects on FDA approved/recommended full doses of ETI will be offered participation.
+If dose adjustments of ETI are made after enrollment a discussion will be done with the primary care provider and HCSTOC as required.
+7. Willing to be at a stable weight for duration of the study.
+8. An understanding of and willingness to follow the protocol and sign the informed consent Subjects meeting any of the

 Exclusion Criteria

-• Debilitating chronic disease - Anemia <10 gm/dL in females and <11.0 gm/dL in males - Symptoms of undiagnosed illness on history/exam - Abuse of alcohol or recreational drugs - Pregnancy - Active hepatic disease - Current use of the following drugs and supplements: corticosteroids, benzodiazepines, opiates, barbiturates, anticoagulant therapy - Any other medication that the investigator believes is a contraindication to the subject's participation
+at baseline will be excluded from study participation: Exclusion Criteria: 1.
+Debilitating chronic disease 2.
+Anemia <10.0 gm/dL in females and <11.0 gm/dL in males 3.
+Symptoms of undiagnosed illness on history/exam 4.
+Abuse of alcohol or recreational drugs 5.
+Pregnancy 6.
+Active hepatic disease (we will include only if less than 3X ULN for liver enzymes and no fibrosis on ultrasound).
+Transient elevations of liver enzymes will not exclude participation but will be discussed with the primary care provider and HCSTOC as required.
+7. Current use of the following drugs and supplements: i.
+Corticosteroids ii.
+Benzodiazepines iii.
+Opiates iv.
+Barbiturates v.
+Anticoagulant therapy vi.
+Any other medication that the investigator believes is a contraindication to the subject's participation

 Study Design